 I have been an artist and travel lover all my life.
 This is why I have a paper plane as my logo.

 I grew up in Co Kildare on magical stories from my Granny and Aunt Nellie of the Bog, The Curragh, and Fionn MaCumhaill.
 I come from a big family and feel very lucky to have grown up by the Grand Canal in the heart of Ireland's Ancient East.

-I have lived and travelled the world, I love experiencing new places & cultures.
-Where ever I travelled I discovered people with connections to Ireland, and this provided the inspiration to connect the Irish language with global languages.
+I have lived across and travelled the world, and I love experiencing new places and cultures.
+Wherever I travelled, I discovered people with connections to Ireland, and this provided the inspiration to connect the Irish language with global languages.
 The Irish language is one of the oldest languages in the world.

-In 2016 I was in involved in one of the 1916 programmes; Little Stories Little Prints which toured Ireland.
-I choose to illustrate the story of the female dispatch carriers, and it was from researching the women of early 20th Century Ireland, and the suffragette movements that I was inspired to start my own creative business and learn my native tongue again.
+In 2016 I was involved in one of the 1916 cultural programmes, 'Little Stories Little Prints' which toured Ireland.
+I chose to illustrate the story of the female dispatch carriers, and it was from researching the women of early 20th century Ireland, and the suffragette movements that I was inspired to start my own creative business and learn my native tongue again.